 There are two "wings" blocked out in blue.
 The smaller wing at the top of each chart includes those with above-median GPAs and below-median LSAT scores, who appear to be accepted at a relatively high rate.
 The larger wing at the bottom includes those with below-median GPAs and above-median LSAT scores, who also appear to be accepted at a relatively high rate.
 This reflects a couple of realities.

 First, LSAT scores are a scarce commodity, which means they are in high demand.
-The LSAT is scored on a curve, and each point higher on the LSAT has fewer and fewer applicants with that score.
+The LSAT is scored in a way that resembles a bell curve, and each point higher on the LSAT has fewer and fewer applicants with that score.
 It makes sense, then, that schools dip deeper into an applicant pool for high LSAT scores than for high GPAs (which are essentially unbounded at the many institutions that award grades in a manner each sees fit).

 Second, the applicants are still evaluated close to the index score.
 Merely having a high LSAT or GPA is not enough; being closer to the index line offers applicants a higher chance for admission.